Raspberry PI OS Lite: Headless Install, Setup and Configure

 Save this file under the boot partition, naming it “wpa_supplicant.conf”.

-In addition, we will create a new file named “ssh” (without extension) under the boot partition also to enable SSH in our Raspberry.
-It is not important what is contained in this file: when Pi boots, it looks for the “ssh” file and if it is found, SSH is enabled and then the file is deleted.
+In addition, you can create a new file named “ssh” (without extension) under the boot partition also to enable SSH in our Raspberry.
+It is not important what is contained in this file: when the PI boots, it looks for the “ssh” file and, if this is found, SSH will be enabled and then the file will be deleted.

 Go to: File -> Save as

-In 2022, the Raspberry PI Foundation removed the default “pi” user with the password “raspberry” because of security problems with having this user created by default.
+In 2022, the Raspberry PI Foundation also removed the default “pi” user with the default password “raspberry”, because of security problems with having this user created by default.
 Instead of this, you can create your very first user by generating an encrypted password from an OpenSSL terminal command:

 openssl passwd -6

 This command will ask you for the desired password and for confirmation.
-It will produce as output a characters string that is your encrypted password. put it in a file named “userconf.txt”, containing only the username you choose (plain text) and the encrypted password, divided by column:
+It will produce as output a character string that is your encrypted password.
+Put it in a file named “userconf.txt”, containing only the username you choose (plain text) and the encrypted password, divided by column:

 my_user:my_enctypted_password